Academic Policies and Procedures

 Those students who have attained a cumulative index of 3.5 will be graduated cum laude; those whose cumulative index is 3.7 will be graduated magna cum laude; and those whose cumulative index is 3.9 or higher will be graduated summa cum laude.
 The level of honors is based on the index of all the academic work required by major, and a minimum of 54 credits taken at CNR.

 Each course has one number assigned to it regardless of whether the course is offered in the Fall, Spring, Intersession, or Summer.

 Courses are numbered to indicate the level of the offering:

 ||400 courses are senior-level courses

-Class standing is determined by the number of credit hours successfully completed as of the beginning of each academic semester and by the level of nursing courses the student is currently enrolled in:
+Class standing is determined by the number of credit hours successfully completed at the beginning of each academic semester and by the level of nursing courses the student is currently enrolled in:

 The completed credit hours must include the required prerequisites and nursing courses for each year.

 Students who have more than 26 credit hours may not be classified as sophomores if they have not completed freshman-year prerequisites for sophomore-level nursing clinical courses.
 Similarly, junior and senior standing is dependent on completion of the prerequisite courses.